top of page

 Today's Musings, History & Folklore

-Although its a little early in the northern hemisphere for making daisy chains from found flowers, we can still practice on the dance floor with this namesake strathspey full of garland-like chaining figures, petronellas, and circles!
+Good advice, as only some species are edible!
+Better to make a daisy chain or dance this namesake strathspey by Pam Robertson full of garland-like chaining figures, petronellas, and circles!
 Don't wilt before the 80 bars are up!

-Daisy chains are another fascinating floral creation, created by threading the stem of one daisy through the head of another, Custom dictates that daisy chains should always have their ends joined when finished to represent the sun, the earth, and the circle of life.
+Custom dictates that daisy chains should always have their ends joined when finished to represent the sun, the earth, and the circle of life.
 And it was once believed that dressing a child in a daisy chain would protect them from being stolen by the fairies! 💛 🌼 🌼 🌼 🌼 🌼 🌼 🌼 🌼 💛

 Daisy Chain (Robertson)